mehtaharsh16/daniel.feldroy.com/posts/2010-07-getting-piston-forms-to-play-nicely.md

 **pydanny said on 2012-10-06**

+Marty,

-Marty,<br /><br />If you have problems with the tastypie documentation, might I suggest you do one of the following:<br /><br />1.
-Submit a ticket to github.com/toastdriven/django-tastypie/issues and specify where you feel there are specific areas of weakness.<br /><br />2.
-If you figure it out, submit it as a pull request to django-tastypie.<br /><br />Also, there is a MongoEngine wrapper someone wrote for tastypie that you can find at https://www.djangopackages.com/packages/p/django-tastypie-mongoengine/.
+If you have problems with the tastypie documentation, might I suggest you do one of the following:

+1. Submit a ticket to github.com/toastdriven/django-tastypie/issues and specify where you feel there are specific areas of weakness.

+2. If you figure it out, submit it as a pull request to django-tastypie.

+Also, there is a MongoEngine wrapper someone wrote for tastypie that you can find at https://www.djangopackages.com/packages/p/django-tastypie-mongoengine/.
 If MongoDB isn't your nonrel database, then at least you can use that as a baseline for your own implementation.

 ```